 - ICT, e‐government and development

-ITC offers the following courses in the Minor in Digital Marketing or in Digital Communication of the Master of Science in Communication and Economics:
+IDT4C offers the following courses in the Minor in Digital Marketing or in Digital Communication of the Master of Science in Communication and Economics:

 - Digital Corporate Communication